About this meditation series

 Schedule:

-This 60-min monthly online meditation series hosted by Anaïs G. Duplan will take place every month from April to July, 2024.
+This 60-min monthly online meditation series hosted by Anaïs G. Duplan will take place every month from April to July, 2024 at 9am.
 The guided meditation sessions will be recorded and the video and audio recordings will be available here for anyone who who would like to follow along and participate in the practice.
 The guided meditation sessions will reflect on the four virtues of the Brahamavihara:

-Starting in Fall 2024, this online monthly meditation series will be open for people and organizations leading and working on the frontlines of climate change activism.
-Check back on this page for more information, including the schedule and how to participate.
+This online monthly meditation series will be open for people and organizations leading and working on the frontlines of climate change activism.
+To join this mediation series and participate, please fill out this registration form and we will send you the zoom link to join.

 Meditation Teacher: